-TEXT-S&P summary: Liberty Global Inc.
+TEXT-S&P Summary: Liberty Global Inc.

 Specifically, we could consider an upgrade if LGI is able to markedly increase

-its FOCF generation to close to $1 billion per year, implement some moderation
+its FOCF generation to close to $1 billion, implement some moderation in its

+financial policy (particularly regarding the use of cash from the disposal of

-in its financial policy, and reduce adjusted debt to EBITDA to below 5.25x.
+the stake in Austar), and reduce adjusted debt to EBITDA to below 5.25x.
+That

 management's financial policies and plans, particularly with regard to future